 If you do not already have a Circleboom account, you can create one in seconds.

-Step #2: You will see multiple account options for Twitter, Facebook, Google My Business, and Instagram.
+Step #2: You will see multiple account options for Twitter, Facebook, Instagram, Pinterest, LinkedIn, and Google Business Profile.

 Step #3: Authorise Circleboom Publish to connect your account.